liamc1994/docs/docs/general-Contact-details.md

 ## What is the best way to contact SHOUTca.st?

-The best way is to submit a [supporr ticket](https://my.shoutca.st/submitticket.php).
+The best way is to submit a [support ticket](https://my.shoutca.st/submitticket.php).
 This allows us to view your account details to help you out as fast as possible.
-Once sent it will be queued up for our suppor team to answer.
+Once sent it will be queued up for our support team to answer.

 ## Do you have a contact number?